Top 12 Venture Capital Firms in Washington

 5. Village Capital

-Industries of Focus: Agriculture, EdTech, Education, Finance, Financial Services, FinTech
+Industries of focus: Agriculture, EdTech, Education, Finance, Financial Services, FinTech

-Model: Accelerator, Entrepreneurship Program, Venture Capital
+Investor type: Accelerator, Entrepreneurship Program, Venture Capital

 Founded: 2009